kalabakas1/MPE/Documentation/Controllable API.md

 This document describes an idea that makes it possible to define a API-key that can be limited in a way so each key can only call a limited amount of API methods.
 Likewise, due to the GDPR, I wanted to make it possible to limit the amount of fields returned to each of the API keys for a specific type of object.
 That way one can document what kind of data is returned to each of the keys.

+The implementation is executed through the MPE.Web.Api project that contains a integration to the DarkSky weather API.

 ## Implementation
 This section describes a bit about the implementation.
 This is not production ready at all and is not intended to be, but rather be a project to proof a concept.